cpp-linter/cpp-linter-action/README.md

 ## Running without the docker container

-Some Continuous Integration environments require access to non-default compilers and/or externally fetched libraries.
-To do this properly, the docker container should not be used.
-Instead, can use this action's python source code as an installed python package (see below).
+Some Continuous Integration environments require access to non-default compilers and/or non-standard libraries.
+To do this properly, the docker container should not be used due to it's isolated file system.
+Instead, you should use this action's python source code as an installed python package (see below).

 ### Using the python source code